AnyChart/docs.anychart.com/Common_Settings/Legend/Events.md

 });
 ```

 In the following sample, when you click on a point of a single-series chart, the appearance of its icon is modified.
-The `pointClick` event is used.
+The `"pointClick"` event is used.

 **Note**: an individual legend item of a single-series chart can be customized only by adding special fields to the data – see [Individual Legend Items: Single Series](Individual_Legend_Items#single_series).